mmcken3/cufixit/README.md

 image the selected or took is uploaded to S3 and the url or the location is stored into the DB.

 # Getting Started For Development

+## API Development
+Start the docker containers by running `docker-compose build` and then `docker-compose up`.

+## React Development
+Start the react-native app by running `react-native run-ios`.

 ## Tools Used
 Golang 1.9